mph-/lcapy/doc/netlists.rst

    `Gname Np Nm Nip Nim G`

-- Current-controlled voltage source (VCCS) of transimpedance H.  The control current is defined as the current flowing through the voltage source Vcontrol.
+- Current-controlled voltage source (VCCS) of transimpedance H.  The control current is defined as the current flowing through the zero valued voltage source Vcontrol.
+Note, the positive control current flows into the positive node of Vcontrol.

    `Hname Np Nm Vcontrol H`